 Check the vehicles information against the DVLA

 The initial thing that you need to do is to check the information that you do have access to against that of the DVLA.
-That’s using more services like ours as well as any other resources you have access to.
+That’s using more services like ours as well as any other resources you have access to like similar car history services.

 These should ideally all be matching or have a seriously good explanation of not.